PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-13 18:08:59
+Last updated: 2024-04-13 18:09:32
-Random Quote: So you're pregnant?
-Huh, looks like nobody told your boobs. - Barney Stinson
+Random Quote: You know what they say about relationships.
+Every waking moment's a battle. - Barney Stinson